Rock Hill Domestic Violence Lawyer

 • Over 25 Years of Diverse Professional Experience

-Protection Orders in Domestic Violence Cases
+Protection Orders in SC Domestic Violence Cases

 South Carolina has the Protection from Domestic Abuse Act.
 Under this law, a person can petition Family Court for a protection order against a household member.
 Relief under this section may be made by any household members in need of protection or by any household members on behalf of minor household members.